Injury to a Child, Elderly Individual, or Disabled Individual: Texas Penal Code §22.04

 2024 Best Lawyers "Ones to Watch" logo with Nick Toufexis stamp

 Have you been charged with Injury to a Child, Elderly Individual, or Disabled Individual?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 22.04.
-The law was not amended in 2023.
-However, the law was most recently amended in 2021 when the legislature made nonsubstantive technical changes.
-The last time the legislature made substantive changes to the law was in 2017
+The law was not amended in 2025.
+The law was most recently amended in 2021, when the legislature made nonsubstantive changes.
+The last time the legislature made substantive changes to the law was in 2017.

 The Penal Code classifies the Texas Injury to a Child law under Title 5 “Offenses Against The Person,” Chapter 22 “Assaultive Offenses.”
 Learn more about the Texas offense of Injury to a Child, Elderly Individual, or Disabled Individual below.